 Second, its midrange parts and display will feel incredibly outdated in just a few short months.
 One can argue that the Fire Phone is already outdated, but when most smartphones start adopting insane QHD displays, blazing fast CPU speeds and monster batteries, the Fire Phone will look antiquated.
 It already does.
 This phone is not future-proof.

 Third, one of its two gimmicky features, Firefly, is essentially a tool to help you buy more stuff on Amazon.
 It's disguised as a useful search and identification app, but that's hardly a new concept.
 Shazam and the like have existed for some time, and Google Goggles was doing the same thing identifying objects.

 Fourth, the software is so light on features.
 It's based on Android, yet looks and feels and functions nothing like Android.
 Fire OS is not very intuitive, and the Amazon app store isn't nearly as rich and varied as the Google Play Store.
 You'll miss out on cool new Android apps and timely updates.

 Finally, we aren't too keen on the fact that this smartphone is nothing more than a vehicle for Amazon to sell more of its products and services.
 It's exactly like the Kindle Fire HDX in that sense, and the Fire OS tablets that preceded it.

-Now, if Amazon were to give away this phone for free, it would be a different story.
+Sure, Amazon is now selling the phone for free or nearly free in the US and UK, but you're stuck in a lengthy contract with this device.
 There's no hiding the fact that this phone is intended to make Amazon more money in the long run by locking you into its ecosystem.

 I can picture Amazon executives sitting in a conference room asking themselves, "How do we get people to spend even more time and money in the Amazon marketplace?
 I know!
 Let's shove into their lives where they're already immersed--smartphones!"